USS Worcester (CL-144): Construction and career

-Worcester completed the transfer of helicopter personnel, spares, and equipment to Fleet Activities, Sasebo, and, at 17:01 on 23 October, headed for Yokosuka.
-She reached that port at 08:23 two days later.
-After replenishment, liberty for her crew, and the cleaning of two boilers, the light cruiser left the Far East on 27 October, bound for Pearl Harbor.
+Worcester completed the transfer of helicopter personnel, spares, and equipment to Fleet Activities Sasebo, and, on 23 October, headed for Yokosuka.
+She arrived two days later.
+After replenishment and the cleaning of two boilers, the light cruiser left the Far East on 27 October, bound for Pearl Harbor.
 The day after she sailed, Worcester received a dispatch from Admiral C. Turner Joy, Commander, Naval Forces, Far East, which said: "Upon the Worcesters departure from the Far East I wish to extend a hearty 'well done' to the entire ship's company.
 Your rapid deployment from the European station to the Far East, followed by your immediate and most effective participation in the Korean effort, clearly demonstrates that your status of war readiness was excellent."

 Worcester fires her forward 6 in guns, circa 1957.

-Returning to Philadelphia on 21 November—via Pearl Harbor and the Panama Canal—Worcester later spent six days at Norfolk, 23 to 29 November, before she was overhauled at the Boston Naval Shipyard from 1 December 1950 to 20 March 1951.
+Returning to Philadelphia on 21 November, Worcester spent six days at Norfolk before she was overhauled at the Boston Naval Shipyard from 1 December 1950 to 20 March 1951.
 After another brief period at Norfolk from 22 to 30 March, the light cruiser operated at Guantanamo Bay on refresher training for nearly a month before she headed back to Norfolk.
 Departing that port on 15 May, Worcester headed for the Mediterranean and her third deployment to the 6th Fleet.

-Worcester conducted four more 6th Fleet "Med" deployments into the mid-1950s and twice visited northern European ports.
-During that time, she participated in fleet maneuvers and exercises and paid goodwill calls on many ports—ranging from Bergen, Norway; to Copenhagen, Denmark; to Dublin, Ireland; and Portsmouth, England.
-Between her foreign deployments were operations closer to home: local operations out of eastern seaboard ports like Boston and Norfolk.
-In addition, the ship also plied the warmer waters of the Caribbean and West Indies, ranging from Guantanamo Bay to Kingston, Jamaica.
+Worcester conducted four more 6th Fleet deployments into the mid-1950s and twice visited northern European ports.
+During that time, she participated in fleet maneuvers and exercises in many ports ranging from Bergen, Norway; to Copenhagen, Denmark; to Dublin, Ireland; and Portsmouth, England.
+Between her foreign deployments were operations on the east coast: local operations out of ports like Boston and Norfolk.

 Transferred from the Atlantic to the Pacific Fleet in January 1956, Worcester made two more deployments to operate with the 7th Fleet, visiting such highly frequented ports as Sasebo and Yokosuka, Japan; Hong Kong; Manila; as well as the Japanese ports of Hakodate, Nagasaki, Shimoda, Yokohama, and Kobe.
 Returning each time to her home port at Long Beach, California, the ship conducted local operations between her cruises in Pacific waters.